bcaudillo/tarot-project/phase-1-project/project/README.md

 ## Contributing
-Happy to accept any advice to make this app more seamless and intuative to use. a
+Happy to accept any advice to make this app more seamless and intuative for use.